IMPORTERS & EXPORTERS

 When freight invoices come in from multiple providers across time zones, they get paid to avoid late fees.
 Without audit, duplicate charges, rate discrepancies, and unauthorized surcharges go unnoticed.

-Demurrage, detention, storage, and terminal handling fees are often accepted as billed.
-Demurrage rates at major U.S. ports can run $100 to $300 per day per container, and the charges stack quickly on high-volume import operations.
-These charges are frequently disputable when free time calculations are wrong, when delays were caused by other parties, or when the terminal applied the wrong rate tier.
+Demurrage, detention, and terminal handling fees are often accepted as billed, at $100 to $300 per day per container at major U.S. ports.
+Many are disputable when free time is miscalculated or the wrong rate tier applied.

 Negotiated contract rates only save money when every invoice is checked against the contract.
 Rate discrepancies between the contract and the invoice are common, especially on accessorials and surcharges.